-Elme Communities entered into an interest rate swap to effectively fix a LIBOR plus 110 basis points floating interest rate to a 2.31% all-in fixed rate for the remaining \$100.0 million portion of the 2018 Term Loan.
-The interest rates were fixed through the term loan maturity of July 2023.
-Subsequent to the end of 2022, we prepaid the 2018 Term Loan with proceeds from a \$125.0 million unsecured term loan which matures in 2025 ("2023 Term Loan").
-The 2023 Term Loan has an interest rate of SOFR (subject to a credit spread adjustment of 10 basis points) plus a margin of 95 basis points.
-The interest rate swap effectively fixes a \$100.0 million potion of the 2023 Term Loan at 2.16% through the interest rate swap's expiration date of July 21, 2023.
+WashREIT entered into an interest rate swap to effectively fix a LIBOR plus 110 basis points floating interest rate to a 2.31% all-in fixed rate for the remaining \$100.0 million portion of the 2018 Term Loan.
+The interest rates are fixed through the term loan maturity of July 2023.

-The weighted average maturity for our debt was 5.9 years as of December 31, 2022.
+The weighted average maturity for our debt is 7.2 years.
 If principal amounts due at maturity cannot be refinanced, extended or paid with proceeds of other capital transactions, such as new equity capital, our cash flow may be insufficient to repay all maturing debt.
-Prevailing interest rates or other factors at the time of a refinancing, such as possible reluctance of lenders to make commercial real estate loans, may result in higher interest rates and increased interest expense or inhibit our ability to finance our obligations.
+Prevailing interest rates or other factors at the time of a refinancing, such as possible reluctance of lenders to